This article covers 18 popular types of engineering. I’m going to go over each field, and give you a lot of info nuggets too.

 - Water resources: improve freshwater quality and quantity.
 Think of water treatment and wastewater treatment plants.

-In brief, from all the types of engineering, civil engineering has the widest scope.
+In short, from all the types of engineering, civil engineering has the widest scope.

 - Construction management: inspect and manage large engineering projects.